 We started to find a way around that, in 2018 we founded bioQ to make eco-friendly stationery & gifting products with recycled and other sustainable materials.

-What made you pick Stationery and not any other product.
+What made you pick environment-friendly stationery and not any other product.

 It was like a culmination of my background in the environment and then coming to a sector that was not sustainable i.e. Stationery.

 Over the period we tried different things and most of them didn’t work out.
 Some of them did and that’s where we had a decision to go with stationery.

 How is the industry evolving?

 This sector has been changing very rapidly.
 In 2017-18, though conversations were happening in India around sustainable stationery but not to a great extent.
 People in India felt that eco-friendly stationery was not feasible for the Indian market.
 Probably it was something for the European or American market.